Dawiss2/NightbaneHardcore/README.md

 Welcome to **NightbaneHardcore**, a hardcore survival experience designed to test your skills and resilience!
 This mod introduces punishing mechanics to elevate your gameplay.
 Ready to face the ultimate challenge?

+---

+## Warning
+- **This mod was designed for solo gameplay.
+When you die, your entire castle gets deleted, SteamID of your character is set to 0 and you are kicked from the server.**

 ## Known Bugs

 - **Dying from sun will be detected as PvP Death.**